 Barbara Dehn, author of , tells Romper.
 “Masturbation is a terrific release.”
 Your Personal Guide to Pregnancy

-All the good feels aside, pregnant women can soak up some additional benefits to packing some Os in here and there throughout each trimester.
-So when you feel the need, don't wait for your partner to make things happen — take matters into your own hands and make the most of those nine months.
+All the good feels aside, pregnant women can soak up some additional benefits to masturbation during pregnancy here and there throughout each trimester.
+So, when you feel the need, don't wait for your partner to make things happen — take matters into your own hands and make the most of those nine months.

-Everyday life can be stressful enough, but add being pregnant to the mix and your anxiety about everything can increase.
-Self-pleasure is one way of addressing this.
+Everyday life can be stressful enough, but add being pregnant to the mix and your anxiety about everything can increase. m=Masturbating while pregnant is one way of addressing this.
 Obstetrician and gynecologist

-Brittany Noel Robles, M.D., says, “Masturbation can help lower feelings of stress or anxiety.
+Brittany Noel Robles, says, “Masturbation can help lower feelings of stress or anxiety.
 Orgasms have even been associated with improving your sleep.”
 So wash away the worries of the day by giving yourself a relaxing O. It won’t fix everything, but it certainly can help.
-2 It's Safe For Your Baby
+2 Masturbating while pregnant is safe

-When pregnant, women find themselves second-guessing every decision they make, questioning whether or not it is good for their baby, but having an orgasm shouldn’t be a concern.
-“Masturbation during pregnancy is generally safe for most women,” says Robles, but notes that women with prior preterm delivery, a short cervix, premature rupture of membranes, a low lying placenta, or unexplained vaginal bleeding should consult their doctor first whether any penetration is OK.
+Pregnant women often find themselves second-guessing every decision they make, questioning whether or not it is good for their baby, but if you have a healthy, low-risk pregnancy, having an orgasm shouldn’t be a concern.
+“Masturbation during pregnancy is generally safe for most women,” says Robles, but notes that women with prior preterm delivery, a short cervix, premature rupture of membranes, a low lying placenta, or unexplained vaginal bleeding should consult their doctor.

 If you’re using fun toys or little novelties, Robles reminds women, “Always make sure that toys are clean to decrease the risk of introducing bacteria near your cervix.”

 If you thought a normal orgasm was amazing, your pregnancy climax just might send you over the pleasure edge.
-The increased amount of blood flowing to your genitals makes the right spots more sensitive, and the extra hormones in your body make
+The increased amount of blood flowing to your genitals makes the right spots more sensitive.

 The research is mixed on whether

 sexual activity can induce labor, but experts seem to agree that orgasm is OK during a pregnancy without complications.
 “As of right now, there is no evidence that orgasm increases your risk of preterm labor,” says Robles.
 “With that said, we do know that nipple or genital stimulation can increase oxytocin levels in a woman, which is the hormone responsible for uterine contractions.
 The theoretical risk is there, but definitely not proven.”
-5 It'll Give You An Oxytocin High
+5 Masturbating while pregnant you an oxytocin rush

 “Many women pregnant or otherwise are not in a partnered relationship.
 Those that are may find that their libido and their partner’s do not match,” says Dehn.
 She says men might be hesitant to have sex with their pregnant partner for many other reasons, including fear of hurting the baby.
 This means that your only chance for an orgasm is from taking matters into your own hands (literally).